patterns4/patterns4/README.md

 All of our data is open and free to read, but at this phase not open for third party editing.

-The API in the docker container can be reached at localhost:1337/
+The API in the docker container can be reached at ```localhost:1337/```, just go ahead and complete this string with the URIs documented below.

 ## Cities
 A city has the following attributes: